top of page

 By this point, the business had momentum.

-Aggregators started reaching out.
+In 2019, Aggregators had started reaching out.
+I'd already said no.

 At first, I said no.